 There’s more to Moreton than meets the eye.
 Not only is it the third largest sand island in the world, it is a protected piece of paradise that has to be seen to be believed.
 Thought you had to get on a plane to find crystal clear aqua seas, jaw-dropping snorkelling sites or impressive sandy deserts?
 Nope, you’ll find it all here, just a little over an hour’s ferry ride from Brisbane, and you barely even have to leave the city.

 The place to be on the island is Tangalooma Island Resort, where you can have both an action-packed or super relaxed weekend adventure.
-With ferries departing Brisbane from 7am, you can certainly pack plenty into a day trip, but to really get the most out of this incredible destination, spending a night or two at the resort is the way to do it—rooms start from just $159 a night, though luxe options at the other end of the scale include epic beachfront villas (just saying).
+With weekend ferries departing Brisbane from 8am and returning at 7pm, you can certainly pack plenty into a day trip, but to really get the most out of this incredible destination, spending a night or two at the resort is the way to do it—rooms start from just $159 a night, though luxe options at the other end of the scale include epic beachfront villas (just saying).

 If you’ve always thought about a trip, but never actually gotten around to doing it, here’s a few things you can do at Tangalooma Island Resort that might convince you to finally book a weekend there this summer.